 The program will make reasonable attempts to contact applicants to schedule meetings, collect documentation, or obtain other information necessary.
 If the program has made three (3) consecutive unsuccessful attempts to contact an applicant with no follow up contact from the applicant, the applicant will be sent a Non-Responsive Notice.
 Contact attempts should be made using different methods of communication and at different times of the day/week.
-The Non-Responsive Notification provides contact information for the Program, advises the applicant of the next steps in the application process and notifies the applicant that he must contact the program within fourteen (14) days of the date of the letter.
-If the applicant fails to contact the program within the fourteen (14) days allowed, the application will be closed.
+The Non-Responsive Notification provides contact information for the Program, advises the applicant of the next steps in the application process and notifies the applicant that he must contact the program or complete an action within fourteen (14) days of the date of the letter.
+If the applicant fails to contact the program or complete the action within the fourteen (14) days allowed, the application will be closed.

 Likewise, after the program makes three (3) unsuccessful attempts to collect missing documentation, applicants will be sent a Missing Documents Notification.
-This notice informs applicants of which documents are outstanding and advises the applicant to contact the Program regarding the missing documents within fourteen (14) days.
-Failure to contact the Program within the fourteen (14) day period may result in closure of the application due to the non-responsiveness of the applicant.
+This notice informs applicants of which documents are outstanding and advises the applicant to provide the Program the missing documents within fourteen (14) days.
+Failure to provide the Program the missing documents within the fourteen (14) day period may result in closure of the application due to the non-responsiveness of the applicant.

 This also applies to non-responsive participants who are required to move out temporarily or permanently from the property in order for the Program to start repairs, reconstruction or demolition work and fail to do so in the time required.
-If the program has made three (3) consecutive unsuccessful attempts to contact the participant with no response, the participant will be sent a Non-Responsive Notification.
+If the program has made three

+(3) consecutive unsuccessful attempts to contact the participant with no response, the participant will be sent a Non-Responsive Notification.
 The Notification provides contact information for the Program and advises the participant that he or she must contact the program or move out within fourteen (14) days of the date of the letter.
 If the participant fails to contact the program or does not move out from the property within the fourteen (14) additional days allowed, the application will be closed.

-19 Program-based Reconsideration and/or Administrative Review
+19 Program-Based Reconsideration and/or Administrative Review

 Applicants of the Program may contest any determinations or denials based on Program policy.
 However, an Applicant may not challenge a federal statutory requirement.
 Applicants have the right to request a Program-based Reconsideration with the Program or request an Administrative Review directly with PRDOH, as stated below.
+If the Applicant fails to contest a determination within the time allotted, the inaction will be deemed as an acceptance of the determination.

-19.1 Program-based Reconsideration Request
+19.1 Program-Based Reconsideration Request

-Applicants may file a Program-based Reconsideration Request when it is believed there is an error with Program eligibility determinations, Program award, and/or failure to meet construction standards, among other determinations.
-An Applicant must submit a written Reconsideration Request directly with the Program, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
-Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic) of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date or the date the electronic mail was sent, whichever applies.
+Applicants who wish to contest a Program determination may file a Program-based Reconsideration Request directly with the Program by submitting a written request via electronic or postal mail within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
+Provided that, if the date on which the copy of the notice is filed in the records of the agency differs from the postal or electronic mail date of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the postal or electronic mail date.
 Notices distributed via electronic communication shall be considered valid.
-In the event a notification is sent via postal and electronic mail, the notification date will be one sent beforehand.
-The electronic and postal mail addresses pertain to where to submit the written Reconsideration Request will be provided in program notices.
+In the event a notification is sent via postal and electronic mail, the notification date will be the one sent beforehand.
+Program notices will include the electronic and postal information where these will be received, as these may vary.